cellularatomaton/cryptoflow/README.md

-This project is no longer actively developed or maintained.

-# SoundStage VR
+# CryptoFlow VR

-SoundStage VR is a virtual reality music sandbox built specifically for room-scale VR.
-Whether you’re a professional DJ creating a new sound, or a hobbyist who wants to rock out on virtual drums, SoundStage gives you a diverse toolset to express yourself.
+CryptoFlow VR is a virtual reality cryptocurrency market data analysis sandbox and trading environment built specifically for room-scale VR.
+Whether you’re a professional trader running a complex set of algorithmic trading strategies, or a day trader looking for the ultimate edge, CryptoFlow gives you a diverse toolset to implement your strategies.

-This is not an officially supported Google product.

 ## Requirements
 * An HTC Vive or Oculus Touch running SteamVR
 * Unity 5.5.5f1 if you'd like to modify the project

 ## Setup
-The Unity project can run without any additional components - just open the main scene to get started.
+The Unity project can run without any additional components - just open the cryptoflow scene to get started.

 That being said, the project is missing two third-party components available in the Unity Asset Store: